hxtree/galaxyops/platform/rush-coverage/README.md

           coverage-reports: coverage/lcov.info
 ```

+> **Note** Change `test:cov` command as specific to your monorepo setup.
+Set
+> secrets, in this case `CODACY_PROJECT_TOKEN`, as necessary in Github.

 ## How it Works

-RushCoverage works by obtaining a list of all projects from the `rush.json`.
+RushCoverage works by obtaining a list of all projects from `rush.json`.
+Then
-Then it checks each project for a compatible `./coverage/coverage-final.json` to
+gather a list of all coverage files from each project with a compatible
-gather a list of all coverage files.
-It then combines all the coverage files
+`./coverage/coverage-final.json` .
+It then combines all the coverage files found
-found into one consolidated coverage file to monitor code coverage for the
+into one consolidated coverage report.
-entire monorepo.